Trentonom0r3/FrameSmith/README.md

 # RifeTensorRT

 ## Overview

-RifeTensorRT is a C++ application that uses TensorRT for fast, high-performance video frame interpolation.
-The project is cross-platform and can be built on both Windows and Linux using CMake.
+RifeTensorRT is a high-performance C++ application for video frame interpolation using TensorRT and CUDA.
+The project leverages TensorRT for accelerated deep learning-based frame interpolation and utilizes FFmpeg for handling video input/output, including support for CUDA/NVENC acceleration.
+The application supports both Windows and Linux platforms and can be easily built using CMake and vcpkg for dependency management.

+## Features

+- **TensorRT Integration**: Uses TensorRT for accelerated deep learning-based frame interpolation.
+- **Parallel Processing**: Supports asynchronous frame processing and writing using multiple CUDA streams for higher performance.
+- **CUDA/NVENC Support**: Utilizes FFmpeg with CUDA/NVENC for fast video encoding and decoding.
+- **Cross-Platform**: Can be built on both Windows and Linux using CMake.
+- **Model Support**: Works with a wide range of interpolation models, including RIFE and ShuffleSpan, with options for TensorRT, DirectML, and NCNN backends.

 ## Requirements